subhadeep-123/HackerRank/README.md

-This repository contains the Solutions of HackerRank Python Problems
+This  contains the Solutions of HackerRank Python Problems